A One-Dimensional Discrete Boltzmann Method for Multidimensional Compressible Flows: Conclusions

 \section{Conclusions}

 In this work, we develop a 1D DBM capable of simulating not only 1D systems but also 2D and 3D configurations with an operator splitting method.
 Specifically, the model advances the physical fields sequentially along individual spatial directions, enabling a natural transition from one to higher-dimensional systems within a unified framework.
-Its performance is evaluated by the Sod shock tube, Lax shock tube, translational motion, and sound waves, and the results demonstrate the feasibility of the proposed approach for cross-dimensional simulations.
-One shortcoming of the method is the lack of the nonequilibrium effect when simulating 2D or 3D systems, thereby opening a promising avenue for future developments in mesoscopic fluid dynamics.
+Its performance is evaluated by the Sod shock tube, Lax shock tube, 2D Riemann problem, translational motion, and sound waves, and the results demonstrate the feasibility of the proposed approach for cross-dimensional simulations.
+One shortcoming of the method is the lack of the viscous, heat conductive, and other thermodynamic nonequilibrium effects when simulating 2D or 3D systems, thereby opening a promising avenue for future developments in mesoscopic fluid dynamics.